bbauska/meta-javascript/README.md

 &lt;/select&gt;

-![Option input type as with its drop-down list visible]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~ 81.  ~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image081.png"
   style="width:2.0in;"
-  title=""
-  alt="."
+  title="Option input type as with its drop-down list visible" alt="Option input type as with its drop-down list visible."
 </p>
 <!-- (./images/image081.png){width="2.0in" height="1.5905511811023623in"}  -->